andresvpineros/andresvpineros/README.md

 Hey!
 Nice to meet you.

-- 👀 I’m Frontend Developer.
+- 👀 I’m a Software Developer.
 - 🌱 I’m currently learning Node.js.